polkachu/substrate-validator/README.md

 | `moonbase_full_setup.yml`      | Set up a fresh moonbase validator node |
 | `moonbase_update_version.yml ` | Update moonbase validator version      |

+## Security and Server Monitoring

+We have a rather opinionated security and server monitoring process.
+The full setup script:

+1. Configures firewall and expose/deny ports
+2. Installs node_exporter
+3. Installs promtail (for log monitoring) that points to an internal log monitoring server

+If you do not agree with these, you need to revise the scripts yourself to make it fit with your security and server monitoring process.
+If you have none of it, you can just run the `xxx_update_version.yml` playbook.

 ## Nominate Polkadot Validators

 - Polkadex: `esqo5YJ4BUPiG2mJrZLLov9hxBtvaUD5M7Bo5ZgkQxLr9X3sb`